seperman/fast-autocomplete/README.md

 Most people who use Fast Autocomplete, want to control how results are sorted.
 If you don't control that, the results will be sorted based on the order that Autocomplete found the nodes in the graph that matched the criteria.

-The easiest way to sort is to give each item a count.
+The easiest way to sort is to give each item a count. **Fast AutoComplete will use the count to sort items that are partial matches.**

 For example: